 Housing Works Bookstore Cafe

-The inventory of Housing Works Bookstore Cafe consists entirely of donated books and other media (CDs, DVDs and vinyl).
-The store will welcome your donation of gently used books in good condition.
-Not only do they take fiction and nonfiction reading material, they will also take textbooks that are less than a year old.
-All of the bookstore's profits go to support the work of Housing Works, which helps those who have HIV/AIDS and are in need of assistance with health care, housing, legal assistance, job training and more.
+The Housing Works Bookstore Cafe inventory is full of donated books and other media (CDs, DVDs and vinyl).
+The store welcomes donations of gently used books in good condition.
+Not only do they take fiction and nonfiction reading material, they also take textbooks that are less than a year old.

-To donate to the Bookstore Cafe take the books you want to donate to the store (which is located at 126 Crosby Street).
-Donations are typically accepted from 10 a.m. until 8 p.m. during the week and 10 a.m. until 4 p.m. on Saturday and Sunday.
-Note that the store sometimes closes for special events, so it's advisable to call ahead of time to verify that they'll be open before heading over there with a stack of books to donate.
+To donate to the Bookstore Cafe, take your books and media to the store (located at 126 Crosby Street).
+Donations are typically accepted from 10 a.m. until 5 p.m. during the week and 10 a.m. until 2 p.m. on Saturday and Sunday.
+Note that the store sometimes closes for special events, so you should call ahead of time just to be safe.

 New York City Libraries

-Correctional Services
+NYC Public Library's Correctional Services Program

 In addition to accepting donations for library collections, the New York City Public Library also accepts gently used paperback books for its Correctional Services outreach program.
-This program provides a variety of library-related services, including providing a mobile book program for five jails in the city.
+This program provides a variety of library-related services, including a mobile book program for five jails in the city.
 As many as 1,200 people per week check out books through this program.

 Not all subject matter is accepted and you'll need to contact the program director by email before making a donation, so be sure to review their list of acceptable topics and other requirements.
-Please note that they only want books that are in excellent condition, so that they will appeal to program participants.
-Hardback books are not accepted.
-Donations can be made via postal mail or delivered to the Midtown location.